 Porcine epidemic diarrhea

-Porcine epidemic diarrhea is caused by a coronavirus leading to vomits and diarrhea with mortality up to 100% within susceptible piglets under 2 weeks of age.
+Porcine epidemic diarrhea is caused by a coronavirus leading to vomiting and diarrhea with mortality up to 100% within susceptible piglets under 2 weeks of age.

 Alternative names: PED

 Porcine Epidemic Diarrhea (PED) is caused by a coronavirus similar to the one causing Transmissible Gastroenteritis (TGE) and is extended though Europe and the Americas.
+Currently there is only one serotype recognized although there can be variation in disease severity between strains.
 The virus damages the intestinal villi, reducing the absorbing surface, with a subsequent fluid loss and dehydration.
 After the virus introduction in breeding susceptible animals, they develop a short life immunity (4 to 6 months).
-Then, the immunity provided by colostrum protects the piglets.
+Lactogenic immunity (IgA) develops in about 10 days and is protective for nursing piglets.

 The acute outbreaks occur when the virus is introduced for the first time to a susceptible population.
-In this cases, 100% of the sows can be affected, presenting diarrhea that can vary from mild to watery.
+Affected sow present diarrhea that can vary from mild to watery.
+Vomiting can be present.
 The incubation period is quick, approximately 12 to 24 hours, and the diarrhea lasts 7 to 14 days.
 In susceptible lactating piglets the disease is severe and may have a 100% mortality.

-In big populations, mainly in outdoor animals, not all the sows are infected at the same time, so new outbreaks can be present.
+In big populations not all the sows are infected at the same time, so new outbreaks can be present.
 This only affects lactating piglets of sows that do not have maternal antibodies, so it is not very frequent.
 The infection can be chronic, especially in big farms.
 The infectious dose is very low, infected animals produce a huge amount of viruses in each gram of feces, for three to four weeks.

 - Varies from a mild diarrhea (feces similar to cow’s feces) to a watery diarrhea.